Naenae to Moores Valley Tramway

 Timber usage

 Timber from this once-overlooked forest reached the Hutt Valley by evening, transformed into boards ready for use.
-The majority of the timber served Petone and the Upper and Lower Hutt areas, though some white pine was sent to Wellington.
-Over twenty men and nearly as many horses were employed in the bush and at the Nainai and Whiteman’s Valley mills, which together produced 180,000 feet of timber monthly.
-As the timber was cleared, grass was sown for grazing, with cattle already feeding in areas that had recently been deforested.
+The majority of the timber served Petone and Upper and Lower Hutt areas, though some white pine was sent to Wellington.
+Over twenty men and nearly as many horses were employed in the bush and the Nainai and Whiteman’s Valley mills, which together produced 180,000 feet of timber monthly.
+As the timber was cleared, grass was sown for grazing, with cattle immediately feeding in areas that had been recently deforested.

 The Lost Forest